 Terms of Reference (ToR) for a Short-Term assignment

-Technical assistance requested: 1 (one) Senior Non-Key Expert in the area of Negotiating Chapter 12, Food Safety, veterinary and phytosanitary policy, plant health – Draft Law on Plant Protection Products
+Technical assistance requested: 1 (one) Senior Non-Key Expert in the area of EU Negotiating Ch.
+12, Food safety, Veterinary and Phytosanitary Policy – the EU Animal Health Law

 Project Title: Policy and Legal Advice Centre (PLAC III), Serbia

 Main beneficiary: The Ministry of European Integration of the Republic of Serbia